If you’ve just been diagnosed with type 2 diabetes, here’s what you need to know to get started:

 The cause of type 2 diabetes is rooted in your body’s ability to create and use insulin.

 Insulin is produced in your pancreas.
-It’s made by special beta cells which secrete it when high levels of sugar (glucose) are detected in the blood, and its job is to break down this glucose to give you energy.
+It’s made by special beta cells which secrete it when high levels of sugar (glucose) are detected in the blood, and its job is to move glucose into your body's cells where it can be converted into energy.

 With type 2 diabetes, your body becomes insulin resistant – Your body's cells stop responding to insulin as they're supposed to and can’t absorb glucose.